 In page navigation

 How to buy BlackBerry Shares

 This guide explains what’s happening with BlackBerry and what it’s been up to since being muscled out of the smartphone game.
-You can find out more about how to invest in Blackberry and which brokers to use.
+Find out more about how to invest in Blackberry and which brokers to use.

-How to buy BlackBerry shares, a step-by-step guide
+How to buy BlackBerry stock, a step-by-step guide

-The process of buying shares in BB isn’t massively complicated, so don’t worry even if you’re new to stock investing.
+Getting your first share isn’t a complicated process, so don’t worry even if you’re new to stock investing.
 These are the steps to follow in order to complete your investment:

 - Create an account.
 Once you’ve selected your broker, simply go to their website and create an account.
 The steps required for this will vary from platform to platform, but generally, you can expect to have to provide your name, email address, phone number, and some form of photo identification.